Planning a trip to Canada? Here’s a guide to the best destinations and things to do in Canada

 1) Head to Banff, Alberta

 Let’s just put this out there: As a travel writer, I get around.
-That’s why, when people ask me what my favourite places in the world are, they seem surprised when I mention a destination in my country’s own backyard, Banff, Alberta.
+That’s why, when people ask me what my favourite places in the world are, they seem surprised when I mention a destination in my own backyard, Banff in the Rocky Mountains.

 What’s so great about Banff?

 Banff is the most fabulous mountain town, with the Canadian Rockies so close you can reach up and tickle their chins.
-It’s got an international flavour, a castle-like hotel (the Banff Springs) and an ever present contingent of deer and elk.
+It has an international flavour – there are visitors from all over the world – all wrapped up in a scenic small town setting.
+There is also a castle-like hotel (the Banff Springs) and an ever present contingent of deer and elk.

 2) Visit Whistler, BC